mkorszun/documentation/Guides/Python/Helloworld in Flask.md

     460bdac..28dd4d5  master -> master
 ~~~

-Deploy your app:
+Last but not least deploy the latest version of the app with the cctrlapp deploy command.

 ~~~bash
 $ cctrlapp APP_NAME/default deploy
 ~~~

-Congratulations, you should now be able to reach your application at `http://APP_NAME.cloudcontrolled.com`.
+Congratulations, you can now see your Flask app running at `http://APP_NAME.cloudcontrolled.com`.

 [Flask]: http://flask.pocoo.org/
 [cloudControl]: http://www.cloudcontrol.com